 As is the case in many countries around the world, Amazon has quickly become the most popular marketplace in Germany.
 When combining Amazon with the German parcel service DHL, even Amazon Super Saver Delivery becomes a very quick delivery method.
 Most of the orders are dispatched the same day if they are placed before noon.
 With DHL, parcels then only take one day to be delivered to the buyer’s address.

 In Germany, this quick service is not only expected on Amazon, but it is customary for nearly all online purchases.
 As such, it is not uncommon for German buyers to be disappointed with a purchase if the delivery does not live up to their expectations.
-A wide range of parcel services are integrated in plentymarkets.
-Sellers can receive and print all of the various labels for national and international shipping and they can ship packages to their customers directly.

-We also analysed plentymarkets customers to find out which percentage of orders were offered to customers with free shipping on each market.
+We also analyzed our customers to find out which percentage of orders were offered to customers with free shipping on each market.
 In the diagram below, we can see that Zalando and Plus always offer customers free shipping.
 Gimahhot is an outlier in this diagram.
 Free shipping is offered for most of the orders.
 The other orders are likely large appliances.
 The value for Otto is also quite high.
 This is because furniture is mainly sold on this platform.
 Amazon FBA occasionally charged for shipping despite Prime.
 This is likely because customers selected express services that are not free of charge.
 It is possible to see how much was charged for shipping on such orders.

 Of course, an item that has been shipped may also be returned.
 Germans are famous for returning purchases that they made online, especially when it comes to buying clothing and accessories.
 They are often overly cautious when making online purchases and want to be assured that they will easily be able to return an item if they are not satisfied.
 Although it is no longer required by law, Germans still typically expect returns over 40€ to be free of charge.

 Since returns are quite customary in Germany, it is in your own best interest to have a local return address.
 This not only reassures potential customers, but also helps you keep your return costs under control.
-In Germany, you’ll find providers who specialise in this kind of service.
+In Germany, you’ll find providers who specialize in this kind of service.
 Using a service provider relieves you of the cost and hassle of setting up a warehouse in Germany or of risking expensive international returns.

 Another good alternative is to use Amazon’s multichannel FBA service, which allows you to use Amazon’s warehouses in Germany.
 While shipping locally allows you to avoid expensive international returns, it also requires you to move part of your inventory to Germany upfront.
 Moving inventory can be a big step, so it may not be something that every seller feels ready to do until business is running smoothly in Germany.